Best open source AI tools for builders (2026)

 • Promptfoo — LLM output testing and evaluation

 This guide is updated as the landscape evolves.
-Last updated: March 2026.
+Last updated: May 2026.
 Subscribe for updates when we refresh our recommendations.